Hand Embroidery on Paper. Step-by-step Tutorial and Free pdf Pattern

 Hand embroidery stitches to use

 Note.
 When you embroider on paper, keeping the back side of the embroidery neat and clean is very important.
 To avoid ugly knots on the back side of the card, use two strands of embroidery floss and secure your first stitch with a folded thread method.
-You can watch this video tutorial to learn how to start and finish stitching without the knots.
+You can watch this video tutorial to learn how to start and finish stitching without the knots or read an article “How to start and end embroidery stitches” on this blog.

 Embroidery on paper – Step-by-step